Architecture

 Stop.

-scout up hudson # register + start
+scout up hudson # bind + start

-scout ask "@hudson ..." # route + invoke (tracks flight)
+scout ask --to hudson "..." # route + invoke (tracks flight)

 scout down hudson # stopMesh

 Agents on different machines discover each other through mesh forwarding.
 Each broker advertises its local agents to peer brokers, which sync endpoint tables so @agent.other-machine resolves across the network.
+In Scout, mesh means reachability and coordination, not global consensus, exactly-once delivery, or replicated external transcript storage.

 Discovery